frankosorio4/API-node-mongo/README.md

 # Alura_back_mongo

-Alura_back_mongo is a simple backend API that allows saving specific information provided for the front end in a Mongo database.
+Alura_back_mongo is a simple backend API that allows saving specific information provided for the front end in a Mongo database(https://www.mongodb.com/).
 This project uses the Gemini AI to add dynamically a image description when it is saved in the database.

 ## Technologies